andycranston/sshpasswd/README.md

 [Set Windows/UNIX/Linux environment variables with a password but keep the password hidden](https://github.com/andycranston/setpw)

-without them being displayed on the terminal screen or kept in shell history files.
+without them being displayed on the terminal screen or being kept in shell history files like `.bash_history`.
 Also when my login session finishes the values of the environment varables are no longer accessible.

 You might have a better way to store passwords and other credentials.
 If